Hello ! I’m so glad you’ve stopped by. My name is [name], and I started this blog to chronicle my journey with a tummy tuck surgery.

 And so, here we are: 18 days post op!
 I’ll be posting weekly updates on how everything is going with the healing process, what it’s like living with a drain tube in, etc., and of course documenting my return to some semblance of regular life (I work from home, so that doesn’t look like it’s changing at all).
 If you’re interested in following along with me on this new adventure

-18 days post op tummy tuck
+18 weeks pregnant after tummy tuck

 Also known as an abdominoplasty, a tummy tuck is a popular surgical procedure to remove excess fat and skin from the abdomen while tightening its muscle wall for a flatter, firmer appearance and waistline.